 But our luck is not limited to the flavors and aromas that Cinnamon lends to our kitchens; Cinnamon also provides innumerable benefits to our health.
 Here are several reasons you might want to take that dusty jar of reddish-brown powder down from the spice-rack and bring some Cinnamon into your life.

-1. A half-teaspoon a day may keep diabetes at bay.
+1. A half-teaspoon a day may help blood sugar levels.

 In examining the impacts of different foods on blood sugar levels, researchers discovered a curious thing: apple-pie was actually beneficial to blood sugar.
 After poking around, they identified Cinnamon as the culprit.
 Various components of the bark work together to modulate the entire process of blood-sugar regulation; acting at the level of the stomach to slow stomach emptying and absorption of sugar into the blood stream — as well as at the level of the cell, where components of Cinnamon mimic insulin and mediate the damaging effects of sugar through their antioxidant effects.
 And only a half-teaspoon a day was found to show significant benefits.

 Cinnamon is good for your heart — and not just because of all the warm-fuzzy feelings it inspires.
 Cinnamon's antioxidant activity extends to the blood vessels, where it protects against the damaging effects of sugar and other free radicals, reducing damage and signs of inflammation.
 Cinnamon has been found to lower blood pressure, reduce blood triglyceride levels, and decrease LDL cholesterol.

 3. Forget the first-aid kit: grab the Cinnamon.